We work with our supporters to raise the profile of rare diseases across the UK.

-RDUK is working with health departments across the UK to implement the UK Strategy for Rare Diseases to ensure that patients and families living with rare conditions have equitable access to high quality services, treatment and support.
+Rare Disease UK is focused on making sure the new UK Rare Diseases Framework is as successful as possible, and to ensure that patients and families living with rare conditions have equitable access to high quality services, treatment and support.

-RDUK is a campaign run by Genetic Alliance UK, the national charity of over 190 patient organisations, supporting all those affected by genetic conditions.
+Rare Disease UK is a campaign run by Genetic Alliance UK, the national charity of over 200 patient organisations, supporting all those affected by genetic conditions.

 Since June 2009, we have campaigned for the development and implementation of an effective strategy for rare diseases in the UK.
 We believe that patients affected by rare disease should receive the high quality services, treatment and support they need.